Make sure this part fits

 Q:

-How to diagnose and replace the ignition module on Lincoln Continental?
+How to diagnose and replace the Ignition Control Module on the Lincoln Mark VII?
 Posted by Customer

 A: